 Even though this is a curry version of the meal maker, it can also be made as Soya Keema Masala by grinding the soya chunks in a blender.
 Though this is a perfect plant-based dish, it tastes similar to a recipe prepared with meat.

-This soya chunk curry delivers a soft, spongy, and tasty nutritious dish that tastes best with chapati, roti, ghee rice, or even with simple steamed rice.
+This soya chunk curry delivers a soft, spongy, and tasty nutritious dish that tastes best with chapati, roti, ghee rice, white rice, and basmati rice or even with simple steamed rice.
 Alternatively, we can also use Soya chunks to prepare Soya Chunk Rice Bowl or Soya Chunk Wrap which are unique and different in taste but equally delicious.

 To make your life easy, I have also created a collection Indian Vegetarian Lunch Recipes at one place and I believe it will help you to plan your meal and prepare and enjoy at home.
 Take a peek!